yarong1971/spark_exam_yaron/readme.txt

 Services:
 The REST API exposes the following services (in Java and Scala):
+All the services output (Http Response) are in a json format

 Service 1: Suspicious activities of users/players:
 a suspicious activity is defined by the following rules: